404answernotfound/automagit/README.md

   </a>
 </p>

-> A hungry bot looking for differences between followers in my github profile, day by day
+> A hungry bot that executes your command by YAML configuration

 ## Check the latest blog posts!
 ### 🏠 [404answernotfound blog](https://404answernotfound.eu)